smbanasik/DNS-Query-Reponse/README.md

 It has error handling for malformed packets.

 ## Usage
-To use, provide either a domain name or an IP address for lookup and the DNS server you wish to contact.
+To use, provide either a domain name or an IP address for lookup and the DNS server you wish to contact as command line arguments.